z9er/CyberpunkTHING/README.md

 ![Clean Install 2](https://i.imgur.com/YW0s73X.png)

-Now make sure you go and verify your game files through **Steam**, **GOG**
+Now make sure you go and verify your game files through **Steam** or **GOG**

-Please delete manually added files & verify game integrety before installing.
 If you have used Vortex before, please purge the installed mods, you will be able to redeploy them later if you choose to.

 ```
 This Wabbajack list does not work with the Epic version of Cyberpunk 2077